-- Notify OSH-OH if you are taking a legal drug that may affect job performance. - · Provide true and accurate records and information relating to use of drugs and alcohol. - · Notify SEC-PS immediately if you are cited, arrested, or convicted of any alcohol-related incident (e.g., Driving Under the Influence [DUI], Driving While Intoxicated [DWI], public intoxication, open container, minor in possession, etc.) or criminal drug statute violation. - Report promptly and cooperate with all instructions for random drug testing appointments.
-A refusal to be tested will be reported and treated as a confirmed positive result. - Report unusual behavior of a co-worker that may indicate they are under the influence of alcohol or drugs affecting performance to the co-worker's supervisor, your own supervisor, or Personnel Security.
+- Notify OSH-OH if you are taking a legal drug that may affect job performance. - Provide true and accurate records and information relating to use of drugs and alcohol. - · Notify SEC-PS immediately if you are cited, arrested, or convicted of any alcohol-related incident (e.g., Driving Under the Influence [DUI], Driving While Intoxicated [DWI], public intoxication, open container, minor in possession, etc.) or criminal drug statute violation. - Report promptly and cooperate with all instructions for random drug testing appointments.
+A refusal to be tested will be reported and treated as a confirmed positive result. - Report unusual behavior of a co-worker that may indicate they are under the influence of alcohol or drugs affecting performance to the employee's supervisor, your own supervisor, or Personnel Security.

-Q: I have a medical marijuana card.
-Am I allowed to use medicinal marijuana while employed at LANL?
+Q: On April 1, 2022, marijuana became legal under New Mexico State law for adults over 21, for recreational and medicinal use.
+Am I allowed to use marijuana while employed at LANL?